ViralTexts/vrt-clusters/clusters/Wilmington_-_White_Government_Union_Constitution.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+e con­
+tinued co-operation :of the white people
+I of the State for self-protection is .shown
+I by. the fact that -the party which■ *o ie­
+[ cently negroized the State, and &#x27;which
+for this and its other short-comings was
+| hurled from power in 1898, is; again se-
+I riously asking the people .to restore It
+to the control of the State, and actually
+! indulges the hope that, :with the aid&quot; of
+J120.000 negro votes .solidly: cast&#x27; for It, It
 I may succeed in regaining control of the
 I government.&#x27; . &quot;-&#x27;■ - . &#x27;• &#x27;
 I &quot;The purpose of • the organization sha.ll